st235/HSE.2DImageProcessing.Week7/README.md

 #### Conclusion

-Perhaps in this work I will use `frontalface_alt2` cascade classifier from OpenCV even if it works a bit worse than a dlib classifier as it feels a bit performance-wise faster.
+Perhaps in this work I will use the `frontalface_alt2` cascade classifier from OpenCV even if it works a bit worse than a dlib classifier as it feels a bit performance-wise better.

 ## Training

 After we pre-processed our faces and saved them to the disk we can train our recognition model.
-We can do using the command below:
+We can use the command below:

 ```bash
 ./bin/FaceDetector ../../TrainSet --train -om ./output_model.yml -ol ./output_labels.txt